Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It is expressed as an interval estimate, typically calculated as the sample proportion plus or minus the margin of error.
-For example, if 57% of respondents reported a positive experience, and the margin of error is ±3.6%, the confidence interval would be from 53.4% to 60.6%.
+It is expressed as an interval estimate, typically calculated as the sample statistic plus or minus a margin of error.
+For example, if 31% of surveyed adults use Pinterest with a margin of error of ±2.9%, the confidence interval would be from 28.1% to 33.9%.

 Recommended video: